Conor Lamb

-A longtime resident of Pittsburgh, Lamb earned his Juris Doctor degree from the University of Pennsylvania and served as an assistant U.S. attorney in his home city from 2014 to 2017.
-He ran for the 18th district's seat in a special election caused by Republican Congressman Tim Murphy's resignation and defeated Republican Rick Saccone.
+A longtime resident of Pittsburgh, Lamb earned his Juris Doctor degree from the University of Pennsylvania.
+He began his law career as a Judge Advocate for United States Marine Corps before serving as an assistant U.S. attorney in his home city from 2014 to 2017.
+Lamb ran for the 18th district's seat in a special election caused by Republican congressman Tim Murphy's resignation and defeated Republican Rick Saccone.
 After Pennsylvania's congressional map was redrawn by court order the same year, Lamb won his first full term to the 17th district in the general election.
-Lamb did not seek re-election to his House seat in 2022, choosing instead to run for Senate.
-He finished second in the Democratic primary behind John Fetterman.
+He did not seek re-election to his House seat in 2022 in order to run for the 2022 United States Senate election in Pennsylvania, finishing second in the Democratic primary to eventual winner John Fetterman.
+Following the end of his legislative tenure, he entered private practice.

 Early life and education

 Lamb was born in Washington, D.C., on June 27, 1984, to Thomas F. Lamb Jr. and Katie Lamb.
 He grew up in Mt.
 Lebanon, a suburb in the South Hills of Pittsburgh, and for a brief period in Connecticut.
 The Lamb family has been active in Pittsburgh-area politics and business for many years.
 Lamb's father has served as a lobbyist for PNC Financial Services since 1995.
 Lamb's grandfather, Thomas F. Lamb, was the Democratic Majority Leader in the Pennsylvania State Senate and later Secretary of Legislative Affairs under Governor Robert P. Casey.
-Conor's uncle Michael Lamb is the Controller of the City of Pittsburgh, and was previously the Prothonotary of Allegheny County, Pennsylvania.
+Conor's uncle Michael Lamb was the Controller of the City of Pittsburgh, and was previously the Prothonotary of Allegheny County, Pennsylvania.

 A Catholic of Irish descent, Lamb attended St. Bernard School in Mt.
 Lebanon, and graduated from Central Catholic High School in 2002.
 He graduated from the University of Pennsylvania in 2006 with a B.A. degree in political science, and earned a J.D. degree from the University of Pennsylvania Law School in 2009.
 He is married to Hayley Haldeman.